pkuehnel/TeslaSolarCharger/README.md

 Currently, there are three different charge modes available:

 1. **PV only**: Only solar energy is used to charge.
-You can set a SOC level which should be reached at a specific date and time.
-If solar power is not enough to reach the set soc level in time, the car starts charging at full speed.
-Note: To let this work, you must specify `usable kWh` in the car settings section.
+You can set a SOC level that should be reached at the specified date and time (if charge every day is enabled, the car charges to that SoC every day, not only once).
+If solar power is insufficient to reach the set soc level in time, the car starts charging at full speed.
+Note: To let this work, specify `usable kWh` in the car settings section.
 1. **Maximum Power**: The car charges with the maximum available power
 1. **Min SoC + PV**: If plugged in, the car starts charging with maximum power until the set Min SoC is reached.
 After that, only PV Power is used to charge the car.
+1. **Spot Price + PV**: You can set a Min Soc, which should be reached at a specific date and time (if charge every day is enabled, the car charges to that SoC every day, not only once).
+The charge times are then planned to charge at the cheapest possible time.
+This is especially useful if you have hourly electricity prices like with [Tibber](https://tibber.com/) or [aWATTar](https://www.awattar.de/).
+Note: The car will still charge based on Solar energy if available.

 ## Generate logfiles